drs-az/Beam/README.md

 - **Simplicity over bureaucracy**
 - **Self-custody over cloud control**

 No logs.
 No identities.
 No dependencies.
 **You** — and only you — control access to your encrypted messages and files.

 ## ✨ Features

 - **AES-256-GCM** encryption via the WebCrypto API
-- Ephemeral ECDH session with per-message HKDF ratchet providing forward secrecy
+- **PBKDF2** key derivation (150k iterations, SHA-256)
+- Custom passphrase input with a strength meter powered by **zxcvbn**
 - Encrypt and decrypt text, images, and encrypted text files
 - **Image Encryption** with MIME type preservation and auto-download of decrypted files
   _Note: Only images up to 100kb are supported.
 Larger images will trigger an error message._
 - Generate and download a **QR code** of the encrypted message or file (when output is within length limits)
 - Upload and decode QR codes for decryption
-- Handles large inputs with chunked base64 conversion
-- Share encrypted messages via URL hash fragments (with auto-decrypt preload and reduced referer leakage)
+- Share encrypted messages via URL (with auto-decrypt preload)
-- Sign and verify messages with ECDSA digital signatures
-- Generate and export ECDSA key pairs for signing and verification
-- `RatchetSession` for ephemeral ECDH exchange with per-message HKDF key ratchet
-- Persistent identity key pair stored in local storage with signed prekeys for peer verification (X3DH-style)
-- Public key address book to save and reuse sender keys with custom names and images
 - **Reset** button to clear fields and state
 - Copy-to-clipboard functionality
 - Mobile-first responsive layout
 - Fully offline, installable PWA experience on Android and desktop

+## 🔐 Passphrase Guidelines

+You may use either:
+- Numeric sequences with commas (e.g. `4,2,5,8,3,3`)
+- Full alphanumeric passphrases (e.g. `correct horse battery staple`)

+> 💡 Commas are only required for numeric sequences.

 ## 🚀 How to Use

 1. Open `index.html` in a browser (mobile or desktop).
-2. *(Optional)* Click **Generate Key Pair** to create an ECDSA key pair for signing, then use **Export Public Key** to share it with peers.
-3. Exchange session keys with your partner and click **Initialize Session** to start a ratchet.
-4. For signature verification, paste the sender's public key or choose a saved contact.
-Use **Save Contact** to store keys with names and avatars for future sessions.
-5. Select one of the actions from the dropdown:
+2. Select one of the actions from the dropdown:
    - **Encrypt Text**
    - **Decrypt Text**
    - **Decrypt Text File**
    - **Encrypt Image**
    - **Decrypt QR**
-6. Provide the message or upload a file/QR image and click the matching button:
+3. For encryption, enter your message or upload an image (ensure the image is **100kb or smaller**); for decryption, paste the encrypted string, upload an encrypted text file, or scan/upload a QR code image.
+4. Enter your passphrase.
+5. Click the corresponding action button:
    - **Run** for text encryption/decryption
    - **Encrypt Image** for image encryption
    - **Decode QR** for QR code decryption
-7. Review the result: copy it, download the QR code, or use **📤 Share Encrypted Link**.
-Large outputs automatically download as a text file.
+6. Review the result: copy the output, download the QR code, or share via the generated link.
-8. Use **Reset** to clear the form. **Copy Result** copies the output to your clipboard.
+7. Use the **Reset** button to clear the form and start over.

 ## 🖼️ File and Image Encryption